These tips can help you maximize the value of your HVAC business and secure the higher sales price.

 HVAC service businesses are one of the most sought-after businesses that buyers are looking to invest in.
 HVAC businesses have tremendous growth opportunities, high-dollar jobs and other attractive aspects such as annual renewable service contracts that make this type of business a low-risk and high reward investment for a buyer.
 There are over 105,000 HVAC businesses in the United States, all varying from independent contractors to multi-million dollar conglomerates.

 HVAC businesses are a great investment for potential buyers; but how can you turn your business into a bigger payout for you?
 Hundreds of HVAC service businesses sell every year; in our personal experience, we have sold around 10 in the past 20 years, and almost always have an HVAC business listed for sale.
-Depending on the size, cash flow and revenue of your company, the average sales price for mid-sized HVAC business to be between $500,000 and $2,000,000.
-While several different formulas are used to calculate the final sales price of a business, here are some multiples you can use to better understand what it takes to value an HVAC business.
-Please note that only a professional can tell you the real value of your business and with many other factors considered.
+There are several different formulas using multiples of Revenue, EBITDA (Earnings Before Interest, Tax, Depreciation & Amortization) and Sellers Discretionary Cash Flow that are used to calculate the final sales price of a business.
+Please note that only a professional can tell you the real value of your business while considering many other factors.

 Revenue Source Breakdown